 When Dan talks about making the switch from working in finance to working in the wine industry you can almost hear him breath a sigh of relief.
 He says his new career choice “is not like work anymore – it becomes more of a lifestyle” – with the caveat of, “other than working at 2am during harvest”.

 Gustavo and Lorn own a vineyard management company – currently managing about 80 acres in various parts of the Napa Valley.
 As a result, they have full control of the vineyards they source fruit from for Avinodos – essentially total control from vine to bottle.
+And they source from premium vineyards in select sub appellations including the Oak Knoll District, Atlas Peak and Diamond Mountain.

 The 2013 Avinodos Sauvignon Blanc is from the exact same vineyard as the 2012 (Oak Knoll District) – but perhaps is a bit more complex of a wine.
 Aromatically it shows pleasing floral notes – aromas of citrus blossom.
 The mouth feel is clean – grapefruit, lemon with some mineralities.
 Again very good acidity but not bracing acidity – plenty of fruit keeps this wine in balance.